grafana/mimir/docs/sources/mimir/configure/configure-otel-collector.md

       exporters: [..., otlphttp]
 ```

-## Prometheus remote write
+## Use the Prometheus remote write protocol

+{{< admonition type="note" >}}
+Support for the Prometheus remote write protocol is an experimental feature in Mimir.
+{{< /admonition >}}

-For remote write, use the [`prometheusremotewrite`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/prometheusremotewriteexporter) exporter in the Collector.
+To use the Prometheus remote write protocol to send metrics into Mimir, use the [`prometheusremotewrite`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/prometheusremotewriteexporter) exporter in the Collector and the native Mimir endpoint.

 In the `exporters` section, add: